dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

 ***Introduced in Visual Studio 2022 version 17.5***

-In .NET SDK XXX or earlier the following was erroneously allowed:
+In .NET SDK 7.0.100 or earlier the following was erroneously allowed:

 ```csharp
 var x = $"""